adammurdoch/gradle-launcher-mocks/README.md

 To use:

 - Run the server using `./gradlew server:run`.
-This runs in the foreground
+This runs in the foreground.
 - Run the clients using `./gradle runClient`.
-This builds and runs each of the clients
+This builds and runs each of the clients.
+- To build everything: `./gradle assemble`

 To time the clients: